Shape and Sound

 lark and Ordway always spelled the noun denoting mosquito netting as "bear" or "beare," evidently writing it as they heard it, and what they heard in Lewis's Virginia accent didn't rhyme with hear, or hair, but with bar.
 There's ample evidence in the journals: On August 5, 1806, Clark wrote "I with one man went on the Sand bear and killed the Bear."

 A spokesperson for the Lemhi Shoshone Indians, descendants of Sacagawea's (sic) people, insists that Sacajawea (sic) carried her baby in a cradleboard.
 The Hidatsa Indians, among whom Sakakawea (sic) reached puberty and bore her child, contend she would have carried him as all Hidatsa mothers did, wrapped in a shawl or blanket draped over her shoulder.
-Nobody knows for sure.
+Nobody knows for sure, which she chose, or even whether she had a choice.
 But there can be little doubt that baby Jean Baptiste Charbonneau's bier was a mosquito net, not a cradle board, much less a funeral litter.4

-What is still inconceivable is why no one — not his mother, nor Charbonneau, nor the captains, nor any of the men in the Corps of Discovery — gave little Pomp even a scrap of netting to shield him from the mosquitoes, after his own bier was lost in that flash flood of July, 1805.
+What is still inconceivable is why no one not his mother, nor Charbonneau, nor the captains, nor any of the men in the Corps of Discovery gave little Pomp even a scrap of netting to shield him from the mosquitoes, after his own bier was lost in that flash flood at the Falls of the Missouri of July, 1805.

 1. John Entick's New Spelling Dictionary, first published in London in 1764, and reprinted numerous times in this country (see Early American Imprints, First Series, No. 37375), was one of two British dictionaries widely used in 18th-century America that Webster sought to displace with his home-grown lexicon.
 The other was John Walker's Principles of English Pronunciation (London, 1791), "for schools and polite readers."
 Entick, by the way, spelled the insect's common name moscheto, the Spanish diminutive of moscha--fly--and defined it as "a very stinging West Indian gnat."